Luis Rivera (pitcher): Guerreros de Oaxaca

 Rivera began the 2025 season as the manager for the Guerreros de Oaxaca of the Mexican League.
 Rivera was fired by Oaxaca on July 6, 2025.

 Dorados de Chihuahua

 On July 10, 2025, Rivera was hired as a coach for the Dorados de Chihuahua of the Mexican League.
 On September 30, Rivera was fired by the Dorados.

 Olmecas de Tabasco

-On October 22, 2005, Rivera was signed as manager for the Olmecas de Tabasco of the Mexican League ahead of the 2026 season.
+On October 22, 2025, Rivera was hired to serve as the manager for the Olmecas de Tabasco of the Mexican League ahead of the 2026 season.